terence636/react-charting/README.md

 ## Description

-An app that allow user to view a daily or weekly stock chart for a particular US company.
+An app that allow investor to do some technical analysis of US stocks.
-And also to view its latest news

-### Technical Used
+Help them make informed decision before buying the stock.

-Dependencies for this project are:-
+### Dependencies for this project are:-
 ```
 - React
 - React Bootstrap